What is a sebaceous naevus?

 - Various structural abnormalities may be found within the brain

-If a lump or sore appears within a sebaceous naevus, arrange for it to be reviewed by your dermatologist.
-It may require a biopsy or cutting out.
+A sebaceous naevus should be monitored.
+If a lump or sore appears within a sebaceous naevus, arrange for it to be reviewed by a dermatologist.
+It may require a biopsy or the whole sebaceous naevus may be excised (cut out).

 - Book: Textbook of Dermatology.
 Ed Rook A, Wilkinson DS, Ebling FJB, Champion RH, Burton JL.
 Fourth edition.
 Blackwell Scientific Publications.